Reintegration is the process of successfully transitioning offenders to the wider community from the custody and/or control of Corrections.

 Phone: (07) 839 3531

 Salvation Army officers and prison chaplains support people through the court process and while in prison.
-The Salvation Army also provides accommodation for released prisoners.
+The Salvation Army can also provide accommodation for released prisoners.

 Website: Salvation Army